 Collect Project Pins on Your Own Orange Apron

-Stop by the welcome table to sign in—mainly to keep a headcount—and pick up your project kit.
-If this is your first workshop, each child will receive their own orange Home Depot apron.
-It’s great protection from any paint messiness that occurs while your child is working, but the apron also serves as a place to start collecting your Home Depot Workshop pins.
+Stop by the welcome table to sign in and pick up your project kit.
+If this is your first workshop, your child will receive their own orange Home Depot apron.
+It’s great protection from any paint messiness that occurs while your child is working, but the apron also serves as a place to start collecting your Home Depot Kids Workshops project pins.

 After picking up your kit, grab a seat at the woodworking station.
 Simple tools needed for your project are provided on the table and shared between kids.
 For our specific project, we used lightweight hammers and screwdrivers to make a pencil-shaped pencil holder.